3 Sweet (and Semi-Healthy) Halloween Treats

 It can be hard to convince kids to eat healthy snacks when fun-size chocolate bars and candy corn beckon.
 It's easy to add a side of health to Halloween candy, though, so they get some vitamins and nutrients along with all that junk food.

 Here are a few sweet, tasty treats that will satisfy your child's craving for sugar while adding some much-needed nutrition to the mix.
 Remember, moderation is the key when balancing sweet treats and kids' health.

 This quintessential Halloween treat is usually made with sugary caramel, but swap that out for some dark chocolate for a treat that packs a few more antioxidants, a little less sugar, and a lot less mess (at least during the eating part, if not the making).

 The apple, of course, is the nutritious core of this dessert.
-Apples are packed with fiber, potassium, and vitamin C. Roll on nutritious extras for variety, like the cranberries and nuts in this recipe from Better Homes & Gardens.
+Apples are packed with fiber, potassium, and vitamin C. Roll on nutritious extras like cranberries and nuts for variety.

 Let the kids help you for a fun-filled afternoon in the kitchen—maybe with a little mulled apple cider to sip while hard at work?

 If your children got those individual bags of M&Ms, it's the perfect chance to create a tasty variation of the peanut butter-celery combo.
 A holiday like Halloween is the perfect excuse to swap out raisins for chocolate candies.
 Sure, it's not as healthy as the original, but nut butter and celery add some nutrition, at least!

 You can use it as a teaching moment, too: Decide which bug goes with each color of M&M. Are the red ones ladybugs?
 Maybe a line of green M&Ms can be a caterpillar.
 Which ones live near you?